 - Departmental meetings with departments in the respective schools;

-- SAS administrative staff meeting—presentation by Scheduling and Space Management leadership on the new system and processes;
+- SAS administrative staff meeting—presentation by Academic Scheduling and Instructional Space leadership on the new system and processes;

 - Finally, a New Brunswick Scheduling Committee—comprised of faculty administrators and faculty from all New Brunswick schools—was created to provide guidance on faculty scheduling procedures.